Updated March 2026

 - Healthcare IT News The leading trade publication for health information technology professionals, reaching health system CIOs, IT directors, and the vendor community covering EHR, cybersecurity, interoperability, and digital health strategy.
 Essential for building credibility with the technical decision-makers who evaluate Healthcare IT vendor capabilities and drive enterprise procurement decisions.

-- Healthcare IT Today (HIMSS Media) Part of the HIMSS ecosystem connecting health information technology professionals globally.
+- Healthcare IT Today An independent health information technology publication connecting health IT professionals globally.
 Particularly strong coverage of EHR optimization, clinical informatics, health data standards, and the IT leadership perspective on health system digital transformation.
-Reaches the HIMSS conference community of health system IT executives who make the enterprise technology decisions Healthcare IT vendors pursue.
+Reaches a broad community of health system IT executives who make the enterprise technology decisions Healthcare IT vendors pursue.

-- HIMSS Insights Research and editorial content published by the Healthcare Information and Management Systems Society, the most authoritative professional association in Healthcare IT.
-HIMSS Insights content reaches health system CIOs, CMIOs, clinical informaticists, and the international healthcare technology community.
-Essential for Healthcare IT executives seeking the highest-credibility platform for technical analysis and policy perspective.
+- HIMSS Research, news, and editorial content published by the Healthcare Information and Management Systems Society, a leading professional association in Healthcare IT.
+HIMSS content reaches health system CIOs, CMIOs, clinical informaticists, and the international healthcare technology community.
+Valuable for Healthcare IT executives seeking a high-credibility platform for technical analysis and policy perspective.

 - Health Data Management Specialized coverage of health information management, data governance, analytics, and the clinical and administrative data infrastructure that Healthcare IT systems depend on.
 Essential for Healthcare IT executives whose competitive positioning involves data quality, analytics capabilities, or the governance frameworks required for responsible AI deployment in clinical environments.